Conqueror321/Codeforces/README.md

 - Different approaches to the same problem
 - Mistakes and lessons learned
 - Short explanations in Markdown files

-## Purpose
+- Useful patterns and ideas for future review

+## Why This Repository Exists

-This repo is not only for storing solutions.
-It is also a place where I can review my thinking process, analyze mistakes, and improve step by step.
+This repo is not only a place for storing solutions.

+It is a learning journal where I can see how my thinking improves over time.
+Every solved problem, wrong attempt, and explanation helps me become better.

+The long-term goal is to become confident in algorithms, data structures, and problem solving for competitive programming and technical interviews.